Generalized Linear Bandits: Almost Optimal Regret with One-Pass Update: Introduction

-\paragraph{Technical Contribution.} Our main technical contribution is a new analysis of the OMD estimator to quantify its estimation error.
+\textbf{Technical Contribution.} Our main technical contribution is a new analysis of the estimation error of the OMD estimator.
 The analysis is based on the concept of the \emph{mix loss}, which has been used in full-information online learning to achieve fast-rate regret minimization~\citep{02:vovk-mixability}.
-Here, we show that it provides a natural way to bridge the loss gap between the OMD estimator and the true parameter $\theta_*$, thereby enabling the construction of tight confidence sets for bandit online learning.
-Our new analysis not only generalizes the OMD-based approach to the broader GLB setting but also improves upon the state-of-the-art for logistic bandits.
-As shown in Table~\ref{table:logistic-bandits}, the jointly efficient method~\citep{conf/aistats/FauryAJC22} requires $\mathcal{O}(\log t)$ time per round and an adaptive warm-up strategy to achieve optimal regret.
-More recent method~\citep{NeurIPS'23:MLogB} reduces the time complexity to $\mathcal{O}(1)$ but incurs an extra $\mathcal{O}(\sqrt{\log T})$ factor in the regret.
+Here, we show that it provides a natural way to bridge the gap between the OMD estimator and the true parameter $\theta_*$, thereby enabling the construction of tight confidence sets for bandit online learning.
+Our new analysis not only generalizes the OMD-based approach to the broader GLBs but also improves upon the state-of-the-art for logistic bandits.
+As shown in Table~\ref{table:logistic-bandits}, the jointly efficient method~\citep{conf/aistats/FauryAJC22} requires $\mathcal{O}(\log t)$ time per round and an adaptive warm-up strategy to achieve optimal regret.~\citet{NeurIPS'23:MLogB} reduces the time complexity to $\mathcal{O}(1)$ but incurs an extra $\mathcal{O}(\sqrt{\log T})$ factor in the regret.
 In contrast, our refined analysis yields a tighter error bound for the OMD estimator, allowing our method to achieve improved regret and low computation cost without warm-up rounds.
-More details are provided in Section~\ref{sec:analysis}.
+Details are provided in Section~\ref{sec:analysis}.

+We were made aware that mix-loss–based analyses have been independently developed in two very recent concurrent works for constructing tight confidence sets.
+Specifically, \citet{arXiv'25:confidence-sequential-likelihood-mixing} developed confidence sets based on the sequential likelihood ratios mixing technique, and \citet{arXiv'25:GLM-confidence-sequence} proposed several confidence sets for GLMs.
+While conceptually related, these works focus on the batch setting, where all historical data are repeatedly accessed, leading to substantial computational overhead.
+In contrast, our confidence set is based on the OMD estimator with a one-pass update.
+This difference leads to a distinct formulation of the mix loss and a tailored analysis to quantify its gap relative to the time-varying OMD estimator.
+Details are provided in Section~\ref{sec:technical-discussion}.